Welcome to Space Microbes!

 I’m Marta Cortesão, a PhD Student at the Space Microbiology Research Group at the DLR (German Aerospace Center).
 On my PhD I am studying filamentous fungi (aka mold) and their morphological and molecular adaptation to space conditions: mainly simulated microgravity (or near weightlessness) and Radiation.

 As a PhD student, I am involved in several projects, with different collaborators.
 One of them is the NASA-funded project called Space Biofilms.
-We will send Penicillium rubens (a fungus) and Pseudomonas aeruginosa (a bacteria) to the International Space Station (ISS) on a SpaceX flight launching mid 2019!
+We will send Penicillium rubens (a fungus) and Pseudomonas aeruginosa (a bacteria) to the International Space Station (ISS) on a SpaceX flight launching in October 2019!
 You can find more about the project here.

 Where can you find more about me?